 There is a God who loves you, sees you, and wants to empower you with truth that can set you free to experience joy, peace, and even purpose in your mothering.

-Stacey Thacker and I have created a 5-day devotional series based on our new book, Hope for the Weary Mom: Let God Meet You in the Mess, to help you get started on this journey of overcoming weariness and choosing to live a hope-filled life.
+Stacey Thacker and I have created a 5-day devotional series based on our book, Unraveled: Hope for the Mom at the End of Her Rope, to help you get started on this journey of overcoming weariness and choosing to live a hope-filled life.

 It’s called Dear Weary Mom, and is a series of letters from our heart to yours—a perfect place to find the God who wants to meet you in your mess.

-To get signed up for this 100% free challenge, and receive updates from us designed to encourage your heart, simply enter your email address below and follow any directions you receive.
+To get signed up for this 100% free challenge, and receive updates from us designed to encourage your heart, simply enter your email address below.